Avoid Online Divorce Services

 The Internet has revolutionized the legal profession.
 More people than ever before are drafting wills and creating trust by using online programs.
-However, when getting a divorce, it is best to avoid online services, which carry enormous risks.
+However, when getting a divorce in North Carolina, it is best to avoid online services, which carry enormous risks.

 Instead of using an online service, contact a Wilmington divorce attorney for an in-office consultation.